lmllouk/selenium-webdriver-extensions/index.md

 Extensions for Selenium WebDriver including jQuery selector support.

 # Features
-Some of the most important features of this library include:
+Some of the features of this library are:

 * Generates jQuery selectors that can be used by Selenium WebDrivers to perform searches that CSS can't do
 * Allows jQuery selectors to be used even on sites that don't use jQuery as it can load before performing a first search